 Dr. Molly Gasparini

-Medical Oncology Intern
+Medical Oncology Resident

 I grew up in Winter Springs, FL, a suburb of Orlando, and have been surrounded by animals for as long as I can remember.
 Thanks to my parent’s shared love for animals, I have had many pets, including dogs, cats, horses, a bearded dragon, and even a squirrel orphaned by a Florida hurricane.
 I always took a great interest in the veterinary care my pets received and decided early on that I wanted to pursue a career in veterinary medicine.